D3rrickLa/Streamsage/NOTES.md

         }
         don't think we need this becaue the check is already there is suggestionPackage is empty if empty we know no user has been logged in

+  NOTE: we can't have the postgres and redis bundled into the docker compose file becasue we are going to be using cloud providers for these things, need to keep it modular